 The museum maintains that Turkish troops supported and participated in the looting.
 An exhibit outlines the case against a Turkish dealer in illegal antiquities who sold internationally.
 Interpol and the German police recovered over two hundred Cypriot icons from his possession, looted from over fifty churches.
 Most notable are the Kanakaria mosaics, frescos from the 500s, that were trafficked to the US and offered for sale to a museum for twenty million dollars.
 Some of the recovered mosaics are on display at the museum.

 Yet, some locals manage to muster a sense of humor.
 One shop near the zone is named No Border Underwear.
 Another is the Berlin Wall No. 2 Kebab House.

 In 2003, the Ledra Palace checkpoint through the Green Line was opened, the first time crossing was allowed since 1974.
-This was followed by the opening of the Ayios Dometios (Metehan and Kermia) crossing in 2003 and the Ledra Street crossing in 2008.
+This was followed by the opening of the Ayios Dometios (Metehan and Kermia) crossing in 2003, and the Ledra Street crossing in 2008.
 Greek- and Turkish-Cypriots stream through the crossings everyday.
-The two communities have begun working together in areas of common interest, such as searching for individuals MIA since the violence and restoring historical sites.
-And occasionally, talks are reopened.
+The two communities have begun working together in areas of common interest, such as restoring historical sites and searching for individuals MIA since the violence.
+Occasionally, reunification talks are reopened.